 I consider Edward Casey’s book The Fate of Place: A Philosophical History my raison d’être in the critical debate on the meaning of the concepts of place and space.
-With this article I want to pay tribute to this fundamental work, which, for me, was complementary to a couple of other texts, more focused on the scientific perspective concerning the concepts of place and/or space: I’m speaking of Max Jammer’s acclaimed and well-known essay ‘Concepts of Space’, and Julian Barbour’s text ‘The Discovery of Dynamics’, both of which are the subject of the next articles.[1]
-In this way, by the comparison of two different perspectives regarding the history of the concepts of place and space – the historico-philosophical perspective examined by Edward Casey, and the historico-scientific perspective examined by Jammer and Barbour – we will have some fundamental material to ruminate on and a better position to start our analyses on the meaning of place and space.
-As I have said in the Preliminary Notes, if we want to have a perspective on the concepts of place and space as wide as possible, I believe it is essential to consider the many different histories and the different positions taken by various thinkers on the two concepts: at this regard, The Fate of Place: A Philosophical History is a major text, a fundamental text, an excellent place to start with the critical recognition of the concepts of place and space.
+With this article I want to pay tribute to this fundamental work, which, for me, was complementary to a couple of other texts, more focused on the scientific perspective concerning the concepts of place and/or space: I’m speaking of Max Jammer’s renowed essay ‘Concepts of Space’, and Julian Barbour’s text ‘The Discovery of Dynamics’, which will be discussed in subsequent articles.[1]
+In this way, by the comparison of two different perspectives regarding the history of the concepts of place and space – Edward Casey’s historico-philosophical approach and Jammer and Barbour’s historico-scientific approach – we will gain essential insights to reflect on and a solid foundation for analyzing the meaning of place and space.
+As I mentioned in a previous article, Preliminary Notes, to gain a broad perspective on the concepts of place and space, I believe it’s essential to examine the diverse histories and varying positions of different thinkers on these two concepts; in this regard, The Fate of Place: A Philosophical History is a major, fundamental, and excellent starting point for critically understanding place and space.

-As I’ve already said elsewhere, the redefinition of the concepts of space and place is a basic question of knowledge and understanding, which is a relentless historically-based process; phases of redefinition (of knowledge) alternate with phases of systematization so that the consolidation of what we have learned in the past, as well as the extension of knowledge into an unknown future, can always occur.
-In this respect, the periodical rise and fall of placial and spatial notions, which keeps on alternating over the centuries, and through which we try to understand the fundamentals of reality (I’m thinking of concepts like apeiron, apeiron pneuma kosmoi, kenon, ether, chōra, topos, spatium, locus, absolute and relative space or place, the field concept, spacetime, relative ether, etc.) is nothing other than the sign of the alternation between periods of redefinition and systematization of knowledge, driven by scientific and philosophical interests, to begin with.
-Concerning the concepts of place and space I believe we are now living in an epoch of redefinition of meanings – that’s why the name of this website ‘rethinking space and place’ -, or a third ‘peripeteia’, as Casey calls the turn from space to place we are currently witnessing.[3]
-It is the explicit merit of Casey’s book if I started to take into consideration the concepts of space and place within a historical perspective, that is, as a long continuous thread – a fil rouge, properly – that regards our knowledge of reality and the basic notions with which we have tried to come to terms with the fundamental placial and/or spatial characters of reality.
+As I’ve mentioned elsewhere, redefining the concepts of space and place is a fundamental aspect of knowledge and understanding, which involves a continuous, historically-based process of alternating between redefining knowledge and systematizing it, allowing us to consolidate past learning and extend it into the unknown future.
+In this respect, the periodic oscillation between placial and spatial notions over the centuries, as seen in concepts like apeiron, apeiron pneuma kosmoi, kenon, ether, chōra, topos, spatium, locus, absolute and relative space or place, the field concept, spacetime, relative ether, etc. signifies the alternating periods of redefinition and systematization of knowledge driven by scientific and philosophical interests.
+Regarding the concepts of place and space, I believe we are currently experiencing an era of redefinition – hence the name of this website, ‘rethinking space and place’ – or, as Casey puts it, a third ‘peripeteia’, marking the shift from space to place that we are witnessing.[3]
+The explicit merit of Casey’s book lies in its encouragement to consider the concepts of space and place within a historical perspective, as a continuous thread – a fil rouge – that reflects our understanding of reality and the fundamental placial and/or spatial aspects of it.

-As regards the author, Edward S. Casey is an American philosopher active in the field of continental philosophy; he is especially influenced by phenomenological thinking.
-As regards his production, I consider The Fate of Place the culmination of a series of books, in which the author has dealt with the bond between place, experience and existence (or experience as a primary mode of existence).
-The first three books were concerned with the analysis of everyday phenomena: the first was dedicated to imagination – Imagining: A Phenomenological Study, 1976; the second to memory – Remembering: A Phenomenological Study, 1987; the third to place – Getting Back into Place: Toward a Renewed Understanding of the Place-World, 1993.
-The fourth – The Fate of Place: A Philosophical History, 1997 -, which is the one I will introduce in the present article, transcends the concrete intimate bond between place and experience, and it focuses on the nature of the concept of place – the philosophical idea of place, its universal character – as delineated through the history and development of Western Thought.
+Edward S. Casey, an American philosopher influenced by phenomenological thinking, is active in the field of continental philosophy.
+As regards his production, I consider The Fate of Place to be the culmination of a series of books, in which the author explores the bond between place, experience, and existence, or experience as a primary mode of existence.
+The first three books were concerned with the analysis of everyday phenomena: the first focuses on imagination – Imagining: A Phenomenological Study, 1976; the second on memory – Remembering: A Phenomenological Study, 1987; the third on place – Getting Back into Place: Toward a Renewed Understanding of the Place-World, 1993.
+The fourth – The Fate of Place: A Philosophical History, 1997 – which I will introduce in this article, goes beyond the intimate connection between place and experience, focusing on the concept of place as a philosophical idea with universal character, as seen through the history and development of Western thought.
 As the author says, ‘this is an essay in intellectual history and, more specifically, in the history of philosophical thinking about place.’[4]
-This book is focused on place – the title is focused on place – for the obvious reason that also characterizes the fundamental blueprint of the author in the other three books: to remove the veil from the concept of place so that we can recognize, once again as it was in the past, not just the power of place as the central focus of experience, but also the power of the very notion of place – the power of the philosophical idea of place.
+This book focuses on place – as the title says – for the obvious reason that also characterizes the fundamental blueprint of the author in the other three books: to remove the veil from the concept of place so that we can recognize, once again as in the past, not just the power of place as the central focus of experience, but also the power of the very notion of place – the power of the philosophical idea of place.

 1. The Fate of Place: A Philosophical History.
 Summary

-In a few words, I can say that I’ve read Casey’s The Fate of Place as the intersecting histories of two concepts: the focus is on the concept of place, on the history of its alternate fortune; however, we frequently come across the concept of space – the idea that, over the centuries, contributed to demise or reduce the power of the concept of place.
-Using a sort of biological allegory, this history is like that of a parasite (space) that emerges from a body (place), dwells in it, and grows to the point of reducing the guest organism to a subsidiary function, keeping it alive for mere opportunity (space -‘the triumphant beast’, Casey says at a certain point in the text).[6]
-Despite that, the guest organism – place – has within itself the vital resources to resurge – to return properly – and fight for its own survival defying ‘the beast’ or, better, readdressing its functional role within a more proficient symbiotic relation.
-Even if the latter remark – the one regarding the ‘proficient symbiotic relation’ between concepts of place and space – is more a personal opinion rather than an explicit indication that I have taken from the book, this is, in broad outlines, the fascinating philosophical history concerning the fate of the concept of place – and together with it, of space – delineated by to the author.
+In brief, I’d summarize Casey’s The Fate of Place as exploring the intersecting histories of two concepts: the focus is on the concept of place, on the history of its alternate fortune; however, we frequently come across the concept of space – the idea that, over the centuries, has contributed to the demise or reduction of the power of the concept of place.
+Using a sort of biological allegory, this history can be seen as that of a parasite (space) that emerges from a body (place), dwells within it, and grows to the point of reducing the guest organism to a subsidiary function, keeping it alive for mere opportunity (space – ‘the triumphant beast’, as Casey notes in the text, at a certain point).[6]
+Despite this, the guest organism – place – has the vital resources within itself to recover and fight for its own survival – to return properly – defying ‘the beast’ or, rather, redefining its functional role within a more proficient symbiotic relationship.
+Although the remark about the ‘proficient symbiotic relationship‘ between concepts of place and space is a personal opinion rather than a direct quote from the book, it summarizes the fascinating philosophical history of the concept of place, and its connection to space, as outlined by the author.

-The book opens with a thesis: the primacy of place stated through the validity of the Archytian axiom, a recurrent axiom through the pages of the book: to be is to be in place.[7]
-After a historic-philosophical journey of more than two millennia of placial/spatial debate, the author returns to where he started: to be is (still, or once again), to be in place – Casey says in the Postface;[8] yet a different kind of place, richer and more variegated than it was thought of in the beginnings: if the primacy of place in the ancient world was asserted on the base of physical, metaphysical and cosmological argumentations, ‘the new bases (…) are themselves multiple: bodily certainly, but also psychical, nomadological, architectural, institutional and sexual…’.[9]
+The book begins with a thesis statement: the idea that place is primary, as expressed in the Archytian axiom, which is a recurring theme throughout the book and can be summarized as ‘to be is to be in place.’
+[7] After a historic-philosophical journey spanning over two millennia of debate on place and space, the author returns to his starting point with the analysis of contemporary authors: ‘to be is (still, or once again), to be in place’ – as Casey notes in the Postface;[8] however, this place is now richer and more diverse than initially conceived, with its primacy established on multiple bases rather than solely on physical, metaphysical, and cosmological arguments as in ancient times: ‘the new bases (…) are themselves multiple: bodily certainly, but also psychical, nomadological, architectural, institutional and sexual…’.[9]

 NOTE: all of the images that I have used and that I’m going to use in the present article are not included in Casey’s book.
 Image credits are given at the end of the article.